G-14: Composition

 The G-14 clubs were spread across seven countries, and had won around 250 national league titles (although some of the member teams, Bayer Leverkusen for example, had actually never won top league title throughout their history).
 Three came from the top division of Italy; two from each of Spain, France, Germany, the Netherlands, and England; and one came from Portugal.
 G-14 members had won the European Cup/Champions League 41 times out of 51 seasons.

 The 2004 Champions League final was the first in that competition since 1992 in which one of the finalists was not a G-14 member; the 2004 final featured member FC Porto and non-member AS Monaco, with Porto winning the final.
-There have been only four Champions League or European Cup finals where both teams were non-members of G-14 (1970, 1979, 1980).
+There have been only four Champions League or European Cup finals where both teams were non-members of G-14 (1970, 1979, 1980, 2021).

 History

-The G-14 was founded on October 14th in 1998 by 14 leading clubs to provide a unified voice in negotiations with UEFA and FIFA.
+The G-14 was founded on 14 October in 1998 by 14 leading clubs to provide a unified voice in negotiations with UEFA and FIFA.
 New members could join by invitation only.

+Italian company Media Partners had planned a European breakaway league for the G-14 teams, forcing UEFA to expand the Champions League from 16 to 32 clubs for the 1999–2000 season.

 In August 2002, four more clubs joined, taking the membership to 18, although the organisation retained its original name.

+The idea of a breakaway league similar to the basketball ULEB Euroleague re-emerged in December 2003 when a group of Spanish businessmen, headed by entrepreneur Carlos Garcia Pardo, said that they are aiming to establish a 16-team competition called the "European Golden Cup" as a rival to UEFA Champions League.

+During that time the G-14 group were reportedly unhappy that UEFA has opted to cut the second phase of the Champions League from the 2003–04 season: a move that reduced each club's number of potential European matches by four.
+As a result, G-14 were reported to be considering for a European superleague to begin in the season 2006–07, when the latest television deal for the Champions League would end.

 As the leading clubs in European Football, their power on the world stage was best demonstrated during the 2006 FIFA World Cup, where they provided 22% of participating players.
 This supported their assertion that national associations should pay players' wages whilst on international duty and provide compensation in the case of injuries.
 In April 2004, G-14 initiated a preliminary investigation into FIFA by the Swiss Competition Commission, when they complained of FIFA's requiring their players to be available for FIFA international competitions without compensating the clubs.
 FIFA president Sepp Blatter refused to negotiate with the G-14 on the matter.